Norman Cowans: Life and career

 Cowans played for England for the last time in the 1985 Ashes, assisting England's victory in the 1st Test at Leeds by extending England's first-innings lead by 49 in a last-wicket stand with Paul Downton and taking the wickets of David Boon and Allan Border.
 In this series England would regain the Ashes lost in 1982-3, and it would be their last victory in a home Ashes series for 20 years.
-Although he toured Sri Lanka with an England 'B' side that winter, taking 6 for 50 in the last unofficial 'Test', he was not picked for England again.
+Although he toured Sri Lanka with an England 'B' side that winter, taking 6 for 50 in the last unofficial 'Test', He played his best Test cricket away from England (he averaged ten runs fewer a wicket overseas). but was not again picked for the three lions.

-He played his best Test cricket away from England (he averaged ten runs fewer a wicket overseas).
-He remained however part of a successful Middlesex team, bowling alongside Wayne Daniel, Simon Hughes, Neil Williams, and, eventually Angus Fraser.
-A highlight of his county career came in 1983 when he took 4 for 39 to help Middlesex win the final of the Benson and Hedges Cup, having previously taken 4 for 33, and won the man of the match award, in the semi-final.
-As late as 1990 and 1993 he was still part of the Middlesex sides that won the County Championship, topping the first-class bowling averages in 1993 with 16 wickets at 14.62 (although only playing 5 County Championship matches and 1 university match).
+He was however part of a successful Middlesex team, bowling alongside Wayne Daniel, Simon Hughes, Neil Williams, and, eventually Angus Fraser.
+A highlight of his county career came in 1983 when he claimed 4 for 33, and won the man of the match award, in the semi-final of the Benson and Hedges Cup.
+He later took 4 for 39 to help Middlesex win the final and claim the tournament's trophy.
+During the 1990 and 1993 season he was a part of the Middlesex sides that won the County Championship, topping the first-class bowling averages in the latter season with 16 wickets at 14.62.
+He eventually won four County Championship titles, in 1982, 1985, 1990, and 1993, along with four limited-overs titles in his fifteen seasons with Middlesex.
+Andrew Miller of CricInfo described him as "an integral member of the most successful Middlesex team of all time."
+Cowans also picked up 532 first class and 212 list a wickets in a total of 362 appearances for the said side.

+Personal life

+Cowans is the owner of a sports promotion business.
+He also works as a DJ in his spare time.